1st Commando Regiment: Origins

 Derived from the South African/Dutch word used by the Boers identifying their irregular sized raiding forces employed against the British during the South African Wars, the term "commando" was adopted by newly formed British raiding forces during World War II, and subsequently used by Australian special units raised to fight in the South-west Pacific and Indian Oceans.
 By the close of World War II, Australian special forces units included the Independent Companies (later Commando Squadrons), Z Special Unit under Special Operations Australia and M Special Unit under Allied Intelligence Bureau.

 By the early 1950s, it was deemed necessary by the Army to maintain the techniques and skills that had been developed during the war.
 Consequently, on 16 September 1954, the Military Board issued the authority to raise two Citizen Military Force (CMF) commando companies: the 1 Commando Company (1 Cdo Coy) in Sydney and the 2 Commando Company (2 Cdo Coy) in Melbourne.
 Both would be commanded by regular army officers and regular army would form the training and administrative cadre.
 The companies were to be independent of each other and report to different commands.

 The established strength for the companies was to be 265 all ranks, consisting of one major, five captains (three of them platoon commanders), six sergeants and 241 other ranks.
 This establishment was very similar to the Independent Companies of World War II, which had had an establishment of 17 officers and 256 other ranks.

-1 Cdo Coy was raised at George's Heights in New South Wales on 24 February 1955; however, the officer commanding, Major William Harold (Mac) Grant decided that the official birthday would be their first parade on 15 July 1955 at Victoria Barracks.
+1 Cdo Coy was raised at Victoria Barracks, Sydney, in New South Wales on 24 February 1955, moving to lower Georges Height's later that year; however, the officer commanding, Major William Harold (Mac) Grant decided that the official birthday would be their first parade on Friday 15 July 1955 at Victoria Barracks.
 Major Grant was a World War II commando veteran having served in the 2/5 Independent Company and 2/12th Commando Squadron.
 2 Cdo Coy was raised in Victoria on 24 February 1955 under the command of Major Peter Seddon and first paraded on 7 July 1955.
 Seddon was appointed for only 12 months with his successor to be Major Jack Anderson.